vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_demo_vch.md

 5. (Optional) Modify the name of the VCH to create.

-6. Leave **Thumbprint** empty and click **Execute**.
+6. Enter the vCenter Server certificate thumbprint into the **Thumbprint** text box and click **Execute**.

-    The deployment of the VCH fails, but the certificate thumbprint of the target vCenter Server appears under **Execution Output**.
-7. Copy and paste the certificate thumbprint into **Thumbprint** and click **Execute** again.
+    If you leave **Thumbprint** empty, the deployment of the VCH fails, and the certificate thumbprint of the target vCenter Server appears under **Execution Output**.
+Verify that the thumbprint is valid.
+It it is valid, copy and paste the thumprint in **Thumbprint** and click **Execute** again.

 You can monitor the progress of the VCH deployment under **Execution Output**.
 Stay on the Installer page until the command finishes.
 Logs might stop streaming if you switch to other tabs or windows.

 **Result**